 Some have surmised that Göbekli Tepe is somehow connected with the biblical Garden of Eden.
 Two details demonstrate that it is not:

-First, the location of Göbekli Tepe is problematic.
-According to Genesis 2:10—14, “a river watering the garden flowed from Eden; from there it was separated into four headwaters.
+First, trying to associate the Garden of Eden with any current location, including Göbekli Tepe, is problematic.
+According to Genesis 2:10–14, “a river watering the garden flowed from Eden; from there it was separated into four headwaters.
 The name of the first is the Pishon; it winds through the entire land of Havilah, where there is gold.
 (The gold of that land is good; aromatic resin and onyx are also there.)
 The name of the second river is the Gihon; it winds through the entire land of Cush.
 The name of the third river is the Tigris; it runs along the east side of Ashur.
 And the fourth river is the Euphrates.”

 A second biblical detail that makes Göbekli Tepe an unlikely candidate for the biblical Eden is the lack of any construction at Eden.
 After Adam and Eve sinned against God, their judgment included a forced expulsion from the garden: “So the LORD God banished him from the Garden of Eden to work the ground from which he had been taken.
 After he drove the man out, he placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life” (Genesis 3:23—24).